sethmachine/universal-sound-board/README.md

 ### Setting up a source

-We will repeat [the same steps as we did to setup a sink](#setting-up-a-sink), except this time it will be for the Virtual Audio Cable as a source (this is where the physical microphone will send its input).
+We will repeat [the same steps as we did to set up a sink](#setting-up-a-sink), except this time it will be for the Virtual Audio Cable as a source (this is where the physical microphone will send its input).

 List all the sources and view in prettified JSON: